samisquires/dig-eg-gaz.github.io/_pages/schema.md

 ## `<div>` attributes

 ### Type
-- masthead
+- masthead: use for the first page of the paper only
-- page
+- page: always use the `n=""` attribute
-- section
+- item: the default and most generic `div` type
-- subsection
+- section: a `div` containing other `div`s, typically of the `item` type.
-- article
+- subsection: a `div` within a `section` itself containing other `div`s, typically of the `item` type.
-- item
+- article: use for longer pieces
-- wireReport
+- wireReport: a single wire report with a `<dateline>` and the name of the wireservice (typically Reuters or Havas)
-- advert
+- advert: any advertisement; templates are listed [here](https://dig-eg-gaz.github.io/advertisements)

 ### Element
 - weather: Daily Weather Report